sparrowcode/PermissionsKit/README.md

 ## Usage

-Project separates to modules.
-For now available `Dialog`, `List` and `Native` interface.
-Each interface has delegates and datasource.
-If you want see example app, open `SPPermissions.xcodeproj` and choose `Example` target.
+This project had separate modules for the display UI options.
+The interfaes are: `Dialog`, `List` and `Native`.
+Each interface has delegates and a datasource.
+If you want see an example app, open `SPPermissions.xcodeproj` and choose the `Example` target.

 ### Dialog

-Modal alert, which you can see in previous version.
-I recomend use it mode when permissions less than three.
-Usage will be simple:
+This is a Modal alert, which was used in the previous version (<5.x).
+I recomend the use of this alert styly when your requested permissions are less than three.
+Usage will be:

 ```swift
 let controller = SPPermissions.dialog([.camera, .photoLibrary])